soltros/jblivegrabber/README.md

 ``./jb-livestream-grabber``

-To sanatize the XML feed post generation, run:
+To sanatize the XML feed post generation, run inside of the "podcasts" folder:

 ``./xm_feed_cleaner``